coinfloor/ruby-client/API.md

 A reward will be given to participants in this beta test.
 Please fill in this form if interested in being involved. (http://eepurl.com/MeuYr)

-A reward will be given to participants in this beta test.
-Please fill in this form if interested in being involved. (http://eepurl.com/MeuYr)

 ## Licence
 ```
 Copyright 2014 Coinfloor LTD.